-Let it be recalled that in several previous columns (August 24 and October 5), which will show up in the archives as soon as our esteemed editor learns how to fiddle with our website, we at MJTT proffered an ingenious plan to solve the earth’s long-term energy needs.
+Let it be recalled that in several previous columns, which will show up in the archives as soon as our esteemed editor learns how to fiddle with our website, we at MJTT proffered an ingenious plan to solve the earth’s long-term energy needs.
 The first stage of that plan consisted merely of plastering the moon (at least that portion of it that is visible to the naked eye) with used tinfoil.
 The second stage involved a higher technology; it was to borrow a few moons from our sister planet, Jupiter, and set them in orbit around the globe we have learned to call home.

 Our colleagues at the Jet Propulsion Laboratories and Houston have judged this plan “do-able.”
 Some have even gone before Congress to plead for funding for its implementation.
 In fact, we have every reason to believe that our current president is favorably disposed to the general idea.